 We are open every Thursday to Sunday, 10am to 4pm.
+All year round.
 Last entry 3.30pm.

 Entry £5.